Stephen Gogolev: 2023–24 season

-2024–25 season
+2024–25 season: Injury struggles

 On June 9, 2024 Gogolev was assigned to two Grand Prix events: the 2024 Skate Canada International and the 2024 NHK Trophy.
 He was named to the Canadian national team for the 2024-25 season on July 3, 2024.

 He left Rafael Arutyunyan in Irvine, California and moved his training base back to Toronto at the Granite Club with Lee Barkell.
 He also added Benoit Richaud to his coaching team.

 Returning to competition at a Skate Ontario Sectional event in Waterloo, Ontario, he debuted a new short program, where he attempted a quadruple loop in competition for the first time, and won the gold medal.
 Going on to compete on the 2024–25 Grand Prix circuit, he placed fifth in the short program at the Skate Canada International but tenth in the free skate, dropping to ninth-place overall.
 Gogolev withdrew from the 2024 NHK Trophy due to his ongoing back injury a few days prior to the event.
 Gogolev subsequently withdrew from the 2025 Canadian Championships.